Q. What is Sandstorm?

 Q. We have not received some emails sent out from the Sandstorm system using your email service.
 Can you fix this?

 A. Delivery of emails sent using our email service is affected by many factors which are beyond our control.
-Please note that due to our commitment to NO SPAM our email notifications allow recipients to unsubscribe from future email notifications.
-This may permanently affect email notification delivery to such persons.
-If guest user invites are not getting delivered, try sending the access sharing link for that grain from your own email address.
+If guest user invites are not getting delivered, send the access sharing link for that grain using your own email service/address.